 *CAMPAIGN UPDATE: Grimmway Farms was permanently removed from this petition on October 9, 2017 after providing documentation that they do not use produced water from the North Kern Water District.

 Toxic’s still not tasty.
 But oil wastewater is still being used to grow our food.
 Last week’s webinar explained some of the health risks associated with oil wastewater use and offered some actions you could take to protect our food and our health.
 Now we’re back with one more thing you can do.

-Sign our petition with Food and Water Watch to demand the two largest offenders, the Wonderful Company and Grimmway Farms, stop using oil wastewater to grow our food.
-Add your name today and tell these companies our food should be grown with clean and safe water!
+Sign our petition with Food and Water Watch to demand the largest offender, the Wonderful Company, stop using oil wastewater to grow our food.
+Add your name today and tell this company our food should be grown with clean and safe water!

 The fact remains: using oil wastewater to irrigate our food has not been proven safe for the public or farmworkers.
-Tell these corporations: don’t pollute our fruit!
+Tell this corporation: don’t pollute our fruit!